skrd-io/laravel-jobs-overview/README.md

-# laravel-failed-job-summary
+# laravel-jobs-overview

-Get a scheduled summary of failed jobs
+Get a scheduled overview of jobs